 Australian-born singer-songwriter Dan Krochmal has been stunning audiences into silence since his arrival to the US.
 With an ethereal voice that soars across octaves, and poignant, vivid lyrics coming straight from the soul, Krochmal’s performances defy gravity.

-In 2018, Dan released a single called ‘Pride Before The Fall’ in response to the Parkland high school massacre.
+In 2018, Krochmal released a single called ‘Pride Before The Fall’ in response to the Parkland high school massacre.
 A live video of the song, performed in Times Square, garnered over 31,000 views in several days.
-Dan was invited to perform at the March For Our Lives rally on Long Island in support of the student protests.
+He was invited to perform at the March For Our Lives rally on Long Island in support of the student protests.

 Krochmal released his second studio album, "Avenues" in 2020.
 It features Lenny “The Ox” Reece on drums (Demi Lovato, Kimbra, Super Duper Kyle, DJ Premier) and David Cutler on bass (Iggy Azalea, SZA, JT Taylor).

 In November 2020, Dan was scouted to privately audition for American Idol.
 After successfully completing two rounds of producer auditions, he was flown to California, where he performed for Katy Perry, Lionel Richie, and Luke Bryan.

 "Home & Holding" was released on June 16th 2023